-Exhibit 2-1: Eastern Corridor Subarea Net Developable Area
+Figure 2-1: Eastern Corridor Subarea Unconstrained Area

-South St. Vrain Corridor Subarea
+South St. Vrain Subarea

-Among the 191 properties and nearly 890 acres that comprise the LPPA, 30 properties totaling approximately 117 acres, are located in the South St. Vrain Corridor Subarea.
-Similar to significant portions of the larger Study Area, improvements in the Subarea are almost entirely comprised of low-density residential units, most of which could be classified as either rural and / or agricultural in character.
+Among the 191 properties and nearly 890 acres that compose the LPPA, 30 properties totaling approximately 117 acres are located in the South St. Vrain Subarea.
+Similar to significant portions of the larger Planning Area, improvements in the Subarea are almost entirely composed of low-density residential units, most of which could be classified as either rural or agricultural in character.
 Despite the presence of CO 7, a region-serving roadway, opportunities for future non-residential development are expected to be limited for the foreseeable future to temporary structures (e.g., produce stands and farmers' market).
-Constraints that preclude formal commercial operations include insufficient traffic counts (vehicular and non-vehicular), formal points of access (lack of curbs and gutters or driveways), irregular parcel configurations, and the presence of a floodplain.
+Constraints that preclude formal commercial operations include insufficient traffic counts (vehicular and non-vehicular), formal points of access (lack of curbs, gutters or driveways), irregular parcel configurations and the presence of a floodplain.
 Perhaps the most significant factor affecting this Subarea's relationship to the existing Lyons community is its lack of connectivity to the Town at large.
 While the Subarea boundary is adjacent to the Town limits, CO 7 provides the only access, vehicular or otherwise.

-As cited above, the existing pattern and character of development in the South St. Vrain Subarea is nearly entirely low-density residential, served by unimproved roadways (suboptimal by municipal standards which require curbs, gutters, sidewalks and adequate lighting).
-Other improvements are primarily public facilities and accommodations associated with the presence of South St. Vrain Creek.
+As cited above, the existing pattern and character of development in the South St. Vrain Subarea is nearly entirely low-density residential and served by unimproved roadways (suboptimal by municipal standards which require curbs, gutters, sidewalks and adequate lighting).
+Other improvements are primarily public facilities and accommodations associated with the presence of the South St. Vrain Creek.

 A variety of conditions exist in the Subarea that individually and collectively impact the type, location, quality and character of development within its boundaries.
-These conditions, or influences, generally fall into one or more of the following categories: market, financial, physical, regulatory, and political.
+These conditions or influences generally fall into one or more of the following categories: market, financial, physical, regulatory, and political.
 Those that present the most-costly obstacles to investment are discussed as follows.

 While providing a heightened level of aesthetics, the Subarea's adjacency to the South St. Vrain Creek and Boulder County open space serve as limiting conditions to development.
-For instance, the presence of a critical wildlife habitat, floodplain and wetlands, collectively reduce the area's development acreage from approximately 117 to 56 acres.
+For instance, the presence of a critical wildlife habitat, floodplain and wetlands collectively reduce the area's development acreage from approximately 117 to 56 acres.
 Land owners wishing to build in the floodplain would be required to obtain a floodplain development permit.
-Floodplain regulations would allow development if the landowner can demonstrate the proposed development would be built 2 feet above the 100-flood elevation.
-Development within the floodway is prohibited by Town regulations.
-Based on this information, best practices would suggest not allowing development within the floodplain in the South St. Vrain Subarea above what is currently allowed in the County rural residential regulations.
+Floodplain regulations would allow development if the landowner can demonstrate the proposed development would be built 2 feet above the 100-year flood elevation.
+Based on this information, best practices would suggest not allowing development within the floodplain in the South St. Vrain Subarea above what is currently allowed in the Town's Agricultural District zoning category (A-1).